BrendanNorman999/JWKS_Server/README.md

-Step 1: Save all files off into a seperate folder
+Step 1: Save all files off into a seperate folder (Note: a copy of the db is included, this can be in the folder or not, it does not matter as each execution of deletes the current and created a new dbfile)

 Step 2: Perform an Open Folder in VS Code